JonasReich/OUUJsonDataAssets/README.md

 ## Limitations

-One of the fundamental shortcomings of this plugin is that json assets **cannot be loaded asynchronously!**
+One of the fundamental shortcomings of this plugin is that json assets **cannot be loaded asynchronously or implicitly!**

 This can be mostly blamed on the complexity and black-box nature of the existing async asset loading code in the engine.
 Implementing a single asset load asynchronously is relatively straight forward, but any meaningful loading